 Supervised by Ryan 2014-2015; 2015-2017; 2018-2022

 Matthew completed his Bachelor’s degree in Physical and Health Education at Nipissing University.
 Matthew was first exposed to research in his third year, where he volunteered in the Biomechanics and Ergonomics laboratory on a study entitled “The effects of experimentally induced low back pain on spine rotational stiffness and local dynamic stability”.
 He then went on to conduct an undergraduate thesis entitled “Exploring the relationship between local and global dynamic trunk stabilities during repetitive lifting tasks” under the supervision of Dr. Ryan Graham.
 Matthew then moved on to complete his Master’s degree at the University of Ottawa under the supervision of Dr. Ryan Graham.
 His thesis, entitled “The effects of protective footwear on spine control and lifting mechanics” focused on how different styles of protective footwear alter one’s ability to perform lifting based tasks.
-Matthew has collaborated with Dr. Dean Hay (Nipissing University) on two sporting-based investigations (i.e. weighted skates and independent crank cycling) and Erica Beaucage-Gauvreau (University of Adelaide).
+Matthew has collaborated with Dr. Dean Hay (Nipissing University) on two sporting-based investigations (i.e. weighted skates and independent crank cycling) and Erica Beaucage-Gauvreau (University of Adelaide), as well as Thomas Karakolis (Defence Research and Development Canada) and Steven Fischer (University of Waterloo).

-The overarching goal of Matthew’s PhD thesis work will be to apply advanced data reduction and statistical modelling techniques (e.g., principal component analysis, linear discriminant functions) to objectively model changes in soldier movement behaviours caused by different body-borne equipment properties (e.g., physical load, stiffness, and bulkiness) and occupationally-relevant stresses (e.g., mission objectives, enemy threat, and temperature).
-These techniques will be used to enhance soldier training and to better understand the probability of soldiers experiencing musculoskeletal disorders or traumatic events.
+The overarching goal of Matthew’s PhD thesis work will be to apply advanced data reduction and statistical modelling techniques (e.g., principal component analysis, linear discriminant functions) to objectively model changes in soldier movement behaviours caused by different body-borne equipment properties (e.g., physical load, stiffness, and bulkiness) and personal factors (e.g., sex, military experience).
+These techniques will be used to enhance soldier training and to better understand the probability of soldiers experiencing musculoskeletal disorders and traumatic events due to personal and equipment properties.

 Whole-body movement quality and control